nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * 3b1.
 Arrow shows an error message.

       Use case resumes at step 2.

-**Use case: UC05 - Add a task**
+**Use case: UC05 - Find a teammate by name**

 **MSS**

+1. User requests to find a teammate and provides keyword(s) to search for.
+2. Arrow shows a list of all teammates with names containing keyword.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

+**Use case: UC06 - Find a teammate by tag**

+**MSS**

+1. User requests to find a teammate and provides tag(s) to search for.
+2. Arrow shows a list of all teammates containing the tag.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

+**Use case: UC07 - Add a task**

+**MSS**

-1. User requests to add task and provides task name, deadline, assigned contacts and project.
+1. User requests to add task and provides task name.
 2. Arrow adds the task to the list of tasks.

     Use case ends.

 **Extensions**

 * 1b.
-There is no task name or deadline provided.
+There is no task name provided.

     * 1b1.
 Arrow shows an error message.

   Use case resumes at step 1.

-**Use case: UC06 - Delete a task**
+**Use case: UC08 - Delete a task**

 **MSS**